sdm-lang/rust-sdml/sdml-generate/README.md

 ## Changes

+**Version 0.1.8**

+* Feature: Add mapping type to the *s-expr* and *UML* generators.
+* Build: Update to latest `tree-sitter-sdml` to pick up changes in highlighting.
+* Build: Update to latest `sdml-core` to pick up changes in `Cardinality::to_uml_string`.

 **Version 0.1.7**

-* Update with recent model changes and fixes.
+* Build: Update with recent model changes and fixes.
-* Clean-up the UML output.
+* Fix: Clean-up the UML output.

 **Version 0.1.6**

-Updated org-mode and UML generators with a number of model changes from sdml-core.
+* Feature: Updated org-mode and UML generators with a number of model changes from sdml-core.

 **Version 0.1.5**

-Updated with a number of model changes from sdml-core.
+* Feature: Updated with a number of model changes from sdml-core.

 **Version 0.1.4**